Welcome to our Photoshop in 60 Seconds series, in which you can learn a Photoshop skill, feature, or technique in just a minute!

 Non-Destructive Photo Editing in 60 Seconds

 Non-destructive photo editing is a powerful technique that lets you preserve your image's original data while still modifying it.
 You can even and go back and change every edit you make.
 Learn how to edit non-destructively in this 60 second tutorial.

 Destructive Versus Non-Destructive Post-Production Workflows

 Take the image in the screencast above.
-One way to increase the saturation is to select Hue/Saturation from the Adjustments menu.
-Push the saturation and click OK.
-If we push the saturation it too far, there’s no way to go back and tweak the edit.
-I have to accept it, or undo it entirely.
+One way to increase the Saturation is to select Hue/Saturation from the Adjustments menu.
+Push the Saturation and click OK.
+If we push the Saturation too far, I have to accept it, or undo it entirely.
 This is destructive editing.
 The changes are "baked in" to our image.

-This is part of a new series of quick video tutorials on Tuts+.
-We’re aiming to introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
+This is part of a series of quick video tutorials on Envato Tuts+ in which we introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
 Let us know in the comments what you thought of this video and what else you'd like to see explained in 60 seconds!